RAPID RESPONSE INSIGHTS SERIES

 Lessons from Immigrant Families Left out of Federal Relief

 Almost overnight, the COVID-19 pandemic decimated the financial lives of immigrant families.
 Through no fault of their own, millions of immigrants lost jobs and income they relied on to support their families, forcing them to deplete what little savings they had or extend credit just to survive.
-In their time of greatest need, Congress excluded 11 million immigrants and their families from emergency stimulus checks and a desperately-needed financial lifeline.
+In their time of greatest need, Congress excluded more than 11 million immigrants and their families from emergency stimulus checks and a desperately-needed financial lifeline.

 In an effort to help those left behind, MAF launched the Immigrant Families Fund (IFF) to provide unrestricted cash grants to people excluded from federal relief.
-Since launching the IFF in April 2020, MAF has received over 196,000 applications for support.
+Since launching the IFF in April 2020, MAF has received over 200,000 applications for support.
 Overwhelmed with requests for help, we designed a financial equity framework to determine who could benefit the most from a one-time grant, prioritizing applicants with the fewest income sources and most financial strains.
-By placing financial equity front and center, MAF has provided 39,000 grants to families with the greatest need.*
+By placing financial equity front and center, MAF has provided 55,000 grants to families with the greatest need.

 In October 2020, MAF conducted a survey to learn how the pandemic and economic crisis impacted those left behind, collecting detailed information from 11,677 grant recipients.
 Now, drawing on what is the largest national survey of immigrants left out of federal relief, we report on the deep financial pain immigrants are facing, the strategies they are using to weather the crisis, and the cost of exclusion from a safety net that continues to leave people behind.

 grants to immigrants

 “As an undocumented person who has filed my taxes for twelve years, it has been hard to have to accept that in times when we struggle, we are unable to receive anything back.” –Juan

 Immigrant Families Fund Insights

 The Financial Devastation of Immigrant Families